clear-code/xmlua/docs/reference/element.md

 ### `path() -> string` {#path}

-It return xpath of the element as `string`.
+It returns XPath of the element as `string`.

 Example: